o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/defect-reporter-sample-level.md

   + A project stack for your project\.
   + A deployment for your project that has the **CloudGemDefectReporter** and **CloudGemMetric** cloud gems enabled\.

-If you don't meet the prerequisites, see [Choosing a Game Project to Open](/docs/userguide/configurator/projects.md#project-configurator-launch-projects) to set **CloudGemDefectReportSample** as your default project\.
+If you don't meet the prerequisites, see [Choosing a Game Project to Open](/docs/userguide/configurator/projects#project-configurator-launch-projects) to set **CloudGemDefectReportSample** as your default project\.
 For information on how to create a project stack and a deployment stack, see [Tutorial: Getting Started with Cloud Canvas](/docs/userguide/gems/cloud-canvas/tutorial.md)\.

-## Workflow Steps<a name="cloud-canvas-cloud-gem-defect-reporter-sample-level-test-workflow-steps"></a>
+## Workflow Steps {#cloud-canvas-cloud-gem-defect-reporter-sample-level-test-workflow-steps}

 You can use the DefectReporterSample level to do the following: